arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/post_api_collection.md

 @RESTBODYPARAM{smartJoinAttribute,string,optional,string}
-In an *Enterprise Edition* cluster, this attribute determines an attribute of the collection that must contain the shard key value of the referred-to smart join collection.
+In an *Enterprise Edition* cluster, this attribute determines an attribute of the collection that must contain the shard key value of the referred-to SmartJoin collection.
 Additionally, the shard key for a document in this collection must contain the value of this attribute, followed by a colon, followed by the actual primary key of the document.